 In addition to the general programmatic priorities, the Commission will collaborate with DOJ Staff to set funding priorities based on the Purpose Areas established by the OJJDP Solicitation.
 The Commission will select purpose areas through which they would like to fund subgrants.
-The Commission may also select model programs and practices fit the selected purpose areas and overall priorities.
-This can be especially important to identify evidence-based and promising programs in Wisconsin, as OJJDP has a strong preference for funding these types of programs.
+The Commission may also select model programs and practices that fit the selected purpose areas and overall priorities.
+The Model Programs Guide can be especially important to identify evidence-based and promising programs in Wisconsin, as OJJDP has a strong preference for funding these types of programs.